EV Residential Charging Program

 NOTE: The total combined funding of the state/federal EV incentive and the PSE&G EV Charging Program incentive must not exceed 90% of your total project costs.
 If this combination of funding exceeds 90% of the total project cost, PSE&G will adjust the Customer-Side Make-Ready (CSMR) incentive accordingly.

-See the following links for additional information on state and federal incentives:
+See our EV Advisor tool for additional information on state and federal incentives: https://evadviser.pseg.com/incentives

 -